 Just two weeks ago, Los Angeles based singer James Wright Chanel picked up a handful of Patti LaBelle’s Sweet Potato Pies from his local Walmart—and changed the course of Thanksgiving dessert history for thousands of Americans-- and the country's largest discount superstore.

-Wright Chanel’s viral video review now has over 13 million combined YouTube and Facebook views.
+Wright Chanel’s viral video review of the boxed dessert has amassed over 13 million combined YouTube and Facebook views.
 One click and it’s not hard to see why.

-He bursts into song while opening the pie, belting LaBelle’s “On My Own” and “Isn’t It A Shame” as he chows down on the sweet orange-colored dessert.
+He bursts into song while opening the pie box, belting LaBelle’s “On My Own” and “Isn’t It A Shame” as he chows down on the sweet orange confection.

 “B---, I turned into Patti.
 You gonna turn into Patti after eating this,” Wright Chanel declares.

-Patti LaBelle’s Sweet Potato Pie hit store shelves in September and Walmart execs acknowledge that Wright Chanel’s review helped catapult them to the top.
+Patti LaBelle’s Sweet Potato Pie hit store shelves in September and Walmart execs have since acknowledged that Wright Chanel’s review helped catapult sales.

-“They have been a home run with customers this fall and are now a grand slam thanks to James’ entertaining review,” Walmart spokesman John Forrest Ales told Chew on This via email.
+“They have been a home run with customers this fall and are now a grand slam thanks to James’ entertaining review,” Walmart spokesman John Forrest Ales told Chew on This.
 “These pies were selling at a rate of one pie a second for 72 straight hours last weekend.”

 Some stores are selling out but Walmart is working to fulfill orders as fast as they can.
-The pies are in such high demand, that a black market has emerged on auction sites like eBay where one pie—which normally retail for $3.99—is going for as high has $40.
+The pies are in such high demand that a black market has emerged on auction sites like eBay where one pie—which normally retail for $3.99—is going for $40.